l3x/goenv/README.md

 Examples:
 ```
-. goenv 1.3.3                        # To switch to version 1.3.3 (you can use any valid Go version)
+. goenv 1.4                        # To switch to latest version of golang 1.4
-. goenv 1.4                          # To switch to version 1.4
+. goenv 1.5                        # To switch to latest version of golang 1.5
 ```

 ### Locating the Go Installation